aws-neuron/aws-neuron-sdk/general/nki/nki_perf_guide.rst

 for a detailed discussion on how to eliminate the need of transposes on device memory input data.
 When the transposes are inevitable and the kernel is memory bound, we recommend replacing ``nl.load_transpose2d`` with ``nl.load()`` and ``nisa.nc_transpose()``.
-For example, if you have an ``in_tensor`` of shape [8192, 128] in device memory but you would like an SBUF tile of shape [128, 8192] spread across 128 partitions for computation, the following two code snippets can achieve the same functionalities:
+For example, if you have an ``in_tensor`` of shape [8192, 128] in device memory but you would like an SBUF tile of shape [128, 8192] spread across 128 partitions for computation, the following two code snippets can achieve the same functionality:

 .. code-block::